Anime and Manga are two different storytelling media. They both originate in Japan, and are closely related, but are ultimately two different things.

 Additionally, further existing concerns that information that is too complex to be compressed into manga will be ignored.

-A final concern is that sexually explicit and violent manga may cause more violent behavior, especially amongst younger readers.
+A final concern is that sexually explicit and violent manga may cause more violent behavior, especially among younger readers.

 This point came to public attention after several sensational ‘moral panic’ controversial affairs from the late 1980s where manga readers were presented by the media as either threats to social order and stability, or at risk of becoming perverted through their manga consumption.